Cummins ISX Engine Spotlight

 A great rebuild option if you have pistons in good condition is a re-ring kit.
 This kit has the essentials for anyone that has reusable pistons and wants to save a few bucks.
 The piston ring sets have oil control rings that were designed with absolutely precise tangential tension, giving the rings the proper control they need.
-All gaskets are made with premium materials, and are organized into the differents sets to save you the time of sorting them out.
+All gaskets are made with premium materials, and are organized into the different sets to save you the time of sorting them out.
 The fact that the main and rod bearings are made up of a tri-metal composition proves that it’s the little things that count.
-This kit also comes with the 2 year parts and labor warranty, just to prove that your satisfaction is our biggest priority.
+This kit also comes with the 2-year parts and labor warranty, just to prove that your satisfaction is our biggest priority.

 4298626 | Cummins ISX/QSX Valve Camshaft, Remanufactured

 This valve camshaft is one of the two types camshafts in an ISX engine (the other being the injector cam).
 Actuating the valves is an important job, which is why we have carefully chosen the remanufacturer that we trust to rebuild this camshaft.
 A worn camshaft can reduce horsepower by up to 20%, and valve timing can be affected by as much as 3 degrees with as little as .001 wear.
 Luckily, our rebuilders carefully regrind the camshafts, paying close attention to the case hardening depths when large amounts of material are removed.
 Of course, that kind of precision is no surprise when you know that this camshaft was remanufactured in the USA.